OCRTOC/OCRTOC_software_package/README.md

 - Number of scenes: 76
 - Number of used objects: 33
 - Number of labelled RGB-D images: 6004

+## Video Tutorial
+A video tutorial on how to use the OCRTOC software package will come soon.

 ## Frequently Asked Question (FAQ)